-Relatives are currently being asked to care for these children more often as the child welfare system seeks to reduce its reliance on institutions and group care settings for children.
-In fact, 29 percent of all children in foster care are living with relatives.23 In 2014, about 120,000 of all children in foster care were living with relatives, an increase of over 5 percent since 2008.24 Children are especially likely to end up in the care of relatives when parental alcohol or drug use is a reason for removal.
-In 2014, more than a third of all children who were removed from their homes because of parental alcohol and drug use were placed with relatives.25
+Relatives are being asked to care for these children more often as the child welfare system seeks to reduce its reliance on institutions and group care settings for children.
+In fact, 32 percent of all children in foster care are living with relatives.
+In 2016, more than 139,000 children in foster care were living with relatives, an increase of over 8 percent since 2008.
+Children are especially likely to end up in the care of relatives when parental alcohol or drug use is a reason for removal.
+In 2016, more than a third of all children who were removed from their homes because of parental alcohol and drug use were placed with relatives.
+Of children in family foster care because of parental drug and alcohol use, more children live with relatives than with non-relatives.

 Although the child welfare system has a large percentage of children living with relatives, it is still a very small percentage compared to the total number of children living with relatives.
-For every child being raised in foster care with a relative, there are 20 children living with relatives outside of the foster care system.26
+For every child being raised in foster care with a relative, there are 19 children living with relatives outside of the foster care system.